If you’re considering beginning a new career in Medical Transcription/Healthcare Documentation, you’re probably trying to that’s right for you.

 Yes, there are lots of schools that offer courses in Medical Transcription.
 However, the Association of Healthcare Documentation Integrity (AHDI) often does not approve of most schools.

 If your school is not accredited you’re likely to have a hard time finding employment upon graduation.
-The vast majority of MT/HD employers will only hire applicants from an accredited institution.
+The vast majority of MT/HD employers will only hire applicants from accredited institutions.

 We commonly see students who have previously studied Medical Transcription/Healthcare Documentation at their local colleges, only to later realize that employers within the Medical Transcription/Healthcare Documentation industry don’t recognize it.